ariso-sac/Software_Engg_Project/README.md

 # Online Support Ticket System
 # Online Support Ticket System for Software Engineering Project.
 ````
-This is online Support App.
+This is Online Support App.
 It has mutiple language support.
 WE HAVE USER MANAGEMENT, LOGIN, QUERY REVIEW FACILITY.
 WE ALSO PROVIDE API IMPLEMENTATION.
 ````

 This is Final Submission for Software Engineering Project.